 Every quarter, many money managers have to disclose what they've bought and sold, via "13F" filings.
 Their latest moves can shine a bright light on smart stock picks.

-Today, let's look at Caxton Associates, founded in 1983 by Bruce Kovner.
-The investment company is known for relatively few years with negative returns, as well as for average annual gains of about 20% since its inception nearly 30 years ago (per this Wall Street Journalarticle).
+Today, let's look at Caxton Associates, founded in 1983 by Bruce Kovner (who stepped down in 2011).
+The investment company is known for relatively few years with negative returns, and for average annual gains of about 20% since its inception several decades ago.
 That's a powerful record.
+It hasn't done as well recently, though, gaining just 1% in 2011, 2% in 2012, and 16% in the first half of 2013.

 Caxton is also known for charging clients dearly for the privilege of going along for the ride.
-In an industry known for routinely charging 2% of assets annually while also taking 20% of profits, Caxton has long charged 3% and 30%, though that was recently shaved down to 2.6% and 27.5% -- still very steep.
-(It's not the only one with such above-average fees.)
+In an industry known for routinely charging 2% of assets annually while also taking 20% of profits, Caxton had long charged 3% and 30%, though that was reduced some in 2012.

 So what does Caxton Associates' latest quarterly 13F filing tell us?
 Here are a few interesting details: